nstavr04/MasterThesisSnellius/README.md

 # Datasets & Models
 If you want access to the dataset used in this paper, please visit https://github.com/HansBambel/SmaAt-UNet for further details.
 You can also contact s.mehrkanoon@uu.nl.
-Please put the dataset into "\data\precipitation" directory for training and testing
+Please put the dataset into "\data\precipitation" directory for training and testing.

 To create the NL-50 dataset, use create_datasets.py file